Friday, January 22, 2016

 Sgt.
 Rock (left) and Bruno Schleinstein (right)

 Sergeant Rock is a character from DC Comics and is a World War II officer.
 He's a symbol of the heroic ideal American man, like G.I.
 Joe from "Flowers for Charlie."
-To really understand how Elliott felt about this type of man, take a look again at Strange Parallel (at 23:03) where Elliott is berated by one of his friends dressed as a drill sargeant.
+To really understand how Elliott felt about this type of man, take a look again at Strange Parallel (at 23:03) where Elliott is berated by one of his friends dressed as a drill sergeant.

 From Strange Parallel